buunnp/EnergyAndHumanAmbitions_zh/docs/source/glossary.rst

     entropy
      is a measure of how many ways a system can be configured for some fixed energy level.
 The entropy of a closed system cannot decrease.

+    conservation of energy
+     says that energy is never created or destroyed, only shifting from one form to another.

+    coefficient of performance
+    COP
+     refers to the energy gain by a heat pump, usually in the context of heating rather than cooling.
+It is identical to 𝜀 , as defined in Eq.
+6.11

+    energy efficiency ratio
+    EER
+     refers to the energy gain by a heat pump, usually in the context of cooling rather than heating.
+Its units are odd, defining how many British thermal units (thermal energy) may be moved per Watt-hour of input energy, but relating to 𝜀 (defined in Eq.
+6.10 (p.
+95)) by a simple cool numerical factor: EER = 3.41𝜀 .
+Sometimes seen as SEER to represent a seasonal average EER cool value.

+    heating seasonal performance factor
+    HSPF
+     refers to the energy gain by a heat pump in the context of heating, but in the same units as the :term:`EER` so that HSPF is :term:`COP` times 3.41, numerically.

+    solar constant
+     measures 1,360 W/m\ :sup:`2`, and is the power flux of the sun at the top of Earth’s atmosphere.
+It is not technically a constant, but is very stable.

+    blackbody
+     is a term describing the radiative qualities for thermal emission of light (infrared radiation for “normal” temperatures, becoming visible for very hot objects).
+A perfect blackbody is not reflective (i.e., “black” at the wavelengths of interest) and emits energy as a function of wavelength according to the :term:`Planck spectrum`.

+    Planck spectrum
+     describes a mathematically precise spectrum of light emission from a :term:`blackbody`, fully defined by the temperature of the blackbody.

+    radiative forcing
+     is used to describe the areal power (in W/m\ :sub:`2`) of absorbed solar energy and :term:`infrared radiation` to space.
+     In equilibrium, a balance exists so that the net radiative forcing is zero.

+    climate sensitivity parameter
+     relates a change in :term:`radiative forcing` to the net temperature change once all the feedback mechanisms have acted.
+The units are °C per W/m\ :sub:`2`, and a typical value is 0.8.

+    parts per million
+    ppm
+     is a unit used to measure small contributions.
+One ppm is 0.0001%.

+    parts per million by mass
+     (ppm\ :sub:`m`) is a parts per million measure in terms of fractional mass.
+For instance, a gram is 1 ppm\ :sub:`m` of a metric ton (1,000 kg).

+    parts per million by volume
+     (ppm\ :sub:`v`) is a parts per million measure in terms of fractional volume occupied.
+For instance, a cubic millimeter (1 𝜇m, or micro-liter) is 1 ppm\ :sub:`v` of a liter.